seriiix/aic21-dz-if/readme.md

 This code finished 6th place.
 It has some bugs and crashed multiple times during some games of the final tournament.

+Our qualifying code finished 1st in group 1.
+Qualifying code is available on the `Qualifying` branch.

 For the RL-Based agent go to the `aic21-dz-rl` repository.

 # Credits: